-Please ensure that your family supports making our environment a safe place by not bringing to school any foods or products that contain known sources of allergens such as peanut/nut products (e.g. peanut butter, Nutella), shellfish, or whole egg (e.g. boiled eggs, egg on sandwiches, omelette).
+Please ensure that your family supports making our environment a safe place by not bringing to school any foods or products that contain known sources of allergens such as peanut/nut products (e.g. peanut butter, Nutella), shellfish, or whole egg (e.g. boiled eggs, egg on sandwiches, omelette) and egg cartons.